Daniel-J-Mueller/ArcheausGalacto/README.md

 ## 🧠 About Me

-I'm a passionate futurist exploring the frontiers of artificial intelligence, from machine learning and deep learning to AGI/ASI and information theory.
+I'm a passionate utopian exploring the frontiers of artificial intelligence, from machine learning and deep learning to AGI/ASI and information theory.
 My unique background spans:

 - **Manufacturing**
 - **Software Engineering**